danielrezz/best_README_generator/yourProjectREADME.md

 </h2>

 <p>
-    This is the coolest project ever that is going to change the world.
+    This is an app that will revolutionize the world.
 </p>

 <h3>Built With</h3>